best-practice-and-impact/ons-spark/.github/pull_request_template.md

  - [ ] I have performed a full review of this code myself
     - For python code in PySpark specific all code should have been run in jupyter notebooks.
     - For code in sections of the book containing both Python and R code, the page of the book should be constructed as described in the contributing guide and converted to a markdown file.
- - [ ] I have formatted the outputs of code blocks correctly
+ - [ ] I have formatted the outputs of code blocks correctly (to match other outputs in the book and in line with the style guide [coming soon])

 Details of this request (such as):